JesiahChow/Jesiah-Chow-Assignment-1-website/README.md

 - For the rest of the pages, most of the images are clickable and will direct the user to the actual band's website where there are additional information to view.

+- There is a form at the footer for users to fill in should they want to subscribe to their newsletter.

 A feature I plan to implement is a form for users to use and pay if they want to buy the band's merchandise which I may not implement if it is too complexed.

-There are features left to implement such as the store page which i had not started and to include images of their merchandise and show its cost

 Technologies used:
 I used Javascript for one of my pages.
 I get the element by class, created variables, functions and